danrice92/novum-opus-meteor/README.md

 ### Running the server

-1. `meteor` - runs the dev environment at localhost:3000
+1. `meteor npm start` - Runs the dev environment at localhost:3100

 ### Testing

-1. `meteor npm test` - runs the tests once at localhost:3100.
-2. `meteor npm watch-test` - runs the tests at localhost:3100 but watches for changes and reloads the test suite.
+1. `meteor npm test` - Runs the tests at localhost:3200, watching for changes to the project.
+Server tests run in the terminal, client tests run in the browser.